Saab 9-5: Aero

 The high-performance variant is known as 9-5 Aero.
 The earliest versions of which were sometimes referred to as the 'HOT' (High Output Turbo) Aero, was first released in 2000 with a 2.3T B235R engine.
-The B235R engine of the 9-5 Aero is capable of providing immense torque and, in terms of acceleration, which outperformed the contemporary Porsche 911 Turbo from 40 to 90 mph.
+The B235R engine of the 9-5 Aero is capable of providing immense torque and, in terms of acceleration, outperformed the contemporary Porsche 911 Turbo from 40 to 90 mph.
 Initially badged as a 230 PS engine, Saab later conceded that the 230 PS power figure was quite conservative, with the manual versions rated at 250 PS and having more torque than stated.
 This flagship model had a long list of standard features, a sport tuned suspension, and body side moldings.
 In 2002 a 250 PS 2.3-litre turbocharged engine was made standard, which allowed for more torque after 4,500 rpm.
-All Aero models from 2002 to 2005 have an identical engine layout and management system, with the 2002-05 models just having a slightly remapped version of that ECU from factory.
+All Aero models from 2002 to 2005 have an identical engine layout and management system, with the 2002–2005 models just having a slightly remapped version of that ECU from factory.
 The top-of-the-line 9-5 in its final model years is rated at 260 PS and 350 Nm of torque (370 Nm with its 20-second overboost function accessible on the manual transmission equipped version).

 From 2006 to 2010, the 260 PS B235R was the standard engine in both the 2.3T and Aero trims.
 2006 had only one badge designation, 2.3T, and appointments normally found on the Aero could be added via a "Sport Package".
 Since 2007, SAAB added an Aero badge to the trunk lid to distinguish from regular 2.3T models.
 In addition, almost all standard features on the Aero were standard on the 2.3T, the exceptions being sport-tuned chassis, two-tone leather upholstery, "Anniversary" wheels and brushed aluminum interior trim, all of which were standard on Aero and not available on the 2.3T.